synaptikad/de-code-/de-code-presentation-english.md

 ### AI Production + Human Validation + AI Improvement

-The core of EXCODE is a cyclical process where AI and humans continuously collaborate:
+The core of de[code] is a cyclical process where AI and humans continuously collaborate:

 ```
 ┌─────────────┐     ┌───────────────┐     ┌────────────────┐